-Watres system completed 4 consecutive quarters of required testing of our drinking water for 29 PFAS chemicals through our participation in the U.S. EPA Unregulated Contaminant Monitoring Rule program, or UCMR.
-Additionally, in June 2023, Ceasetown system began the same quarterly testing which will continue into 2024.
+Crystal Lake system completed 4 consecutive quarters of testing our drinking water for 29 PFAS chemicals through our participation in the U.S. EPA Unregulated Contaminant Monitoring Rule program, or UCMR.
 Through the UCMR program, water systems collect data on a group of contaminants that are currently not regulated in drinking water at the federal level.
 U.S. EPA uses this information when deciding if it needs to create new drinking water limits.
-For additional information on the UCMR monitoring results for both systems see the important note on page 18.
+For additional information on the UCMR monitoring results for the Crystal Lake system see the important note on page 18.